doolin/outsidein/outsidein.md

 While we're at it, go ahead and add a root path, this will be helpful
 later: `root :to => 'books#index'`.

+## Important: If you're running Spork...

+If you're running Spork, you will need to restart rails to acquire the reconfigured routes.

 # A route wants a controller...